Vincere1st/bwt_ultra_compact/README.md

-# BWT Ultra Compact Devstral Home Assistant Integration
+# BWT Ultra Compact Home Assistant Integration

 This is a custom Home Assistant integration for the BWT CPED Ultra Compact water softener.